redhat-appstudio/managed-gitops/docs/sandboxing-via-appprojects.md

 There should also exist a uniqueness constraint on the _(cluster user, normalized repository url) tuple_, to eliminate the case where multiple AppProjectRepository point to the same Git repository (which itself wouldn’t be the end of the world, but this is an easy way to eliminate this risk).

-To generate a list of all of the repositories a user can access, so that we can insert those values into an AppProject, one would do: `SELECT * from AppProjectRepository WHERE user = (user id)``
+To generate a list of all of the repositories a user can access, so that we can insert those values into an AppProject, one would do: `SELECT * from AppProjectRepository WHERE user = (user id)`
-* As above, ensuring we have an index on user should keep this query efficient.
+* As above, ensuring we have an index on user that should ensure this query remains efficient.

 **New database table - AppProjectManagedEnvironment:**